Bauhinia variegata: Description

 Bauhinia variegata is a small to medium-sized tree growing to 15 m tall and 50 cm in diameter, deciduous in the dry season.
 The leaves are 15–20 cm obcordate shaped, long and broad, rounded, and bilobed at the base and apex.
 The flowers are conspicuous, bright pink or white, 5–7 cm diameter, with five petals.
 Pollens are elongated, approximately 75 microns in length.

 The fruit is a seedpod 20–30 cm long, containing 10–15 seeds each.
 The seedpod dries completely on the tree, and when mature begins to twist into a helix or corkscrew shape, (see below), ultimately exploding open—with a very audible "clack"—to deliver its seeds into the environs.

 The anatomy of the stem was studied by taking transverse section.
 Periderm and cortex were seen distinctly.
 Secondary phloem was wide and continuous cylindrical, it consisted of thin and narrow straight rays, three or four cylinders of discontinuous masses of fibres and randomly distributed sieve elements.
 Secondary xylem was diffuse porous and it included vessels, fibres, xylem rays and xylem parenchyma.
 Xylem fibres had thick lignified walls or some had gelatinous walls.
 Xylem parenchyma cells were abundant in the xylem.
 Xylem rays were one cell wide; they were straight and consisted of radially elongated thick walled lignified walls.
 Calcium-oxalate crystals are predominantly prismatic crystals and druses type.
 Powder microscopical examination showed presence of fibres, parenchymatous cells, periderm and vessel elements.
 Histochemical analysis of stem showed presence of protein, tannin, lignin and cellulose.

 The anatomy of the root was studied by taking transverse section.
 Secondary phloem and secondary xylem were seen distinctly.
 Secondary phloem had fairly wide rays, dense masses of phloem fibers and radial rows of phloem elements.
 Secondary xylem had much wider, thin-walled vessels which were either solitary or in radial multiples.
 The xylem fibers constituted gelatinous type and normal type.
 Calcium oxalate crystals were predominantly prismatic type.
 Powder microscopical examination showed presence of xylem parenchyma cells, xylem fibers and vessel elements.
 As a diploid species with 28 chromosomes, sequencing of the 314MB B. variegata genome was used to demonstrate it is the paternal ancestor of the hybrid Hong Kong Bauhinia (Bauhinia x blakeana).

+Distribution

+They are found throughout the lower Himalayan moist forests through Pakistan, Nepal, India, Bhutan through Northeast India and Bangladesh into Indo-Burma and South Central China.
+They inhabit both moist broadleaf forests (including rainforests) and dry broadleaf forests in tropical and subtropical climates.